HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

                               "Treball de fi de màster"@ca-AD .
 ```

-As we can see in the code snippet, for the case of this class, the Portuguese language does not show differences bewteen the Portugal and the Brasil locales (both use *dissertação de mestrado*) but its Angolan locale does distinguish itself (*Tese de mestrado*).
+As we can see in the code snippet, for the case of this class, the Portuguese language does not show differences between the Portugal and the Brasil locales (both use *dissertação de mestrado*) but its Angolan locale does distinguish itself (*Tese de mestrado*).
 In the case of the francophone locales for France, Belgium, Switzerland and Canada (Québec), they all match the *Mémoire de maîtrise* denomination.
 The same applies to the Anglo-Saxon world, for which we don't specify locale.

 In Spanish though the situation varies and we specify the Spain locale, *Trabajo de fin de máste*r, with a sad linguistic calque from English (*máster*), from the locales for Mexico, Argentina, Colombia or Cuba, more genuine linguistically speaking (*maestría*), or the case of Chile (*magíster*), more latinizing.

-Obviously, the granularity of detail regarding ***i18n*** and ***L10n*** applied to the core ontology in this release is still far from being concluded and at the time of this writing more candidate labels (preferent and alternative) and locales are being analysed and are expected to be included in the May release of the ontology.
+Obviously, the granularity of detail regarding ***i18n*** and ***L10n*** applied to the core ontology in this release is still far from being concluded and at the time of this writing more candidate labels (preferent and alternative) and locales are being analyzed and are expected to be included in the May release of the ontology.

-## 3. Alignements with other vocabularies
+## 3. Alignments with other vocabularies

 In addition to reusing specific classes and properties or importing full external vocabularies of interest, as described above, the ASIO ontology also provides mappings to classes considered equivalent to the ones defined in the specification.